-- f Regard the bits of the value as a floating point number and print using typical floating point syntax. - s Regard as a string, if possible.
+- f Regard the bits of the value as a floating point number and print using typical floating point syntax. - Regard as a string, if possible.
 With this format, pointers to single-byte data are displayed as null-terminated strings and arrays of single-byte data are displayed as fixed-length strings.
-Other values are displayed in their natural types.

-Without this format, GDB displays pointers to and arrays of char, unsigned char, and signed char as strings.
-Single-byte members of a vector are displayed as an integer array.

-Print using the 'raw' formatting.
-By default, GDB will use a type-specific pretty-printer.
-The 'r' format bypasses any pretty-printer which might exist for the value's type.
+Other values are displayed in their natural types. - Without this format, GDB displays pointers to and arrays of char, unsigned char, and signed char as strings.
+Single-byte members of a vector are displayed as an integer array. - Print using the 'raw' formatting.
+By default, gdb will use a Python-based pretty-printer, if one is available (see Section 10.9 [Pretty Printing], page 110).
+This typically results in a higher-level display of the value's contents.
+The 'r' format bypasses any Python pretty-printer which might exist.

-For example, to print the program counter in hex (see Section 10.11 [Registers], page 110), type
+For example, to print the program counter in hex (see Section 10.12 [Registers], page 113), type